-4.1 Requirements: Vendors doing business with the State of West Virginia must be registered through the Vendor Self-Service portal of the state's wvOASIS enterprise resource planning system.
-The Vendor Self-Service portal may be accessed at wvOASIS.gov.
-Vendor may also register by completing a Vendor Registration and Disclosure Statement and Small, Women-, and Minority-owned Business Certification Application (WV-1 or WV-1A) and submitting to the Purchasing Division, in accordance with West Virginia Code §5A-3-12.
-These forms may be downloaded from the Purchasing Division's website at www.state.wv.us/admin/purchase/vrc/pforms.htm.
+4.1.1.
+Disclosure of Information: Vendors doing business with the State of West Virginia are required to disclose certain information as part of the registration process.
+That information can be entered directly by the vendor into the Vendor Self-Service portal within wvOASIS at wvOASIS.gov.
+Vendors may also provide the required registration information by completing a Vendor Registration and Disclosure Statement and Small, Women-, and Minority-owned Business Certification Application (WV-1 or WV-1A) and submitting the form to the Purchasing Division.
+The vendor registration forms may be downloaded from the Purchasing Division's website www.state.wv.us/admin/purchase/vrc/pforms.htm.